-The one-term unit on human potential, meeting twice a week, focuses on self-esteem, communication skills, values clarification and decision making.
+This course, which will meet twice per week for half the school year, focuses on self-esteem, communications skills, values clarification and decision making.
 Discussions include several critical areas aimed to give students a better understanding of themselves, people and the changing world in which they live.
 Role playing and journal writing are used to explore such issues as alcohol, drugs, sexuality and parenting.
-Texts: Comfort and Comfort, The Facts of Love; Elkins, Glad To Be Me.
-(IV Form - one term)
+Texts: Comfort and Comfort, The Facts of Love; Elkins, Glad to Be Me.
+(III Form and IV Form)